dmitry-ivanov/laravel-console-logger/README.md

 ## Error handling

 One of the coolest features is error handling.
-Each exception, error and even PHP notice or warning are handled for you.
+Each exception, each error and even PHP notices and warnings are handled.
 It would be automatically logged, and you'll get proper notifications according to your setup.
 You'll know immediately if something went wrong while execution.
 Very useful for scheduled commands.